Clouds gathering, many in Brazil contemplate a Rousseff exit

 No one expects Rousseff, a 68-year-old former bureaucrat turned energy minister, to step down tomorrow.

 She has repeatedly said she will not resign.
-Impeachment would require proof, none of which exists so far, that she committed crimes or other wrongdoing, particularly with regards to a bribery scandal involving state-run energy company Petroleo Brasileiro SA, or Petrobras (PETR4.SA).
+Impeachment would require proof, none of which exists so far, that she committed crimes or other wrongdoing, particularly with regards to a bribery scandal involving state-run energy company Petroleo Brasileiro SA, or Petrobras.

 But the mere notion of political instability illustrates how far Brazil has fallen from its zenith just five years ago.
 Back then, as Rousseff rode the coattails of her predecessor into office, Brazil was aloft a commodities boom and considered a star among developing nations, posting annual economic growth of 7.5 percent even as the developed world staggered.